 Support Software Menu

 In Boot Camp Assistant, select “Download Windows Support Software” from the Action menu.
-Save the Support Software to a folder with a name the includes the model number of the Mac so that you can keep track of them.
+Save the Support Software to a folder with a name; we recommend a name that includes the model number of the Mac for organization.

 Back in Deployment Workbench, import the Boot Camp drivers.
-Normally, you only need to import the drivers in the $WinPEDriver$ folder, since those are the drivers required to boot and for basic functionality.
+Normally, you only need to import the drivers in the $WinPEDriver$ folder, since those are the drivers required for booting and basic functionality.
 However, the network drivers may not be included in the $WinPEDriver$ folder.
-You many need to extract other drives in the Bootcamp ->Drivers folder using a tool such as “The Unarchiver” to get access to the required INF files.
+You may need to extract other drivers in the Bootcamp ->Drivers folder using a tool such as “The Unarchiver” to get access to the required INF files.
 In the initial pass, import $WinPEDriver$ and see if it contains the required drivers.
 If not, you can add additional ones later by importing them.

 When prompted, select the $WinPEDriver$ folder in the Support Software folder you downloaded in Boot Camp Assistant.